-Jeffrey Sakamoto is an Associate Professor in the Department of Mechanical Engineering at the University of Michigan.
+Jeffrey Sakamoto is a Professor in the Department of Mechanical Engineering at the University of Michigan.
 Prior to joining UM, he was a faculty at Michigan State University for six years.
 Prior to that, he was a Senior Engineer at the California Institute of Technology, Jet Propulsion Laboratory for 7 years.
 He earned his Ph.
 D. (2001) in Materials Science and Engineering from UCLA.
-As a materials scientist and engineer with an interest in synthesis, processing, and functionalization of ceramics and hydrogels, his research is highly interdisciplinary guided by the fields of energy storage/conversion and biomedicine.
+As a mechanical engineer and materials scientist with an interest in synthesis, processing, and functionalization of advanced and state-of-the-art battery materials, his research is highly interdisciplinary guided by the fields of energy storage/conversion and transportation.

 Awards and Honors

 - National Academy of Sciences, Organizing Committee, Frontiers of Science, Indonesia (2014).

 - National Academy of Engineering, Symposium Organizer, Irvine, CA (2014).